jarm198/JA_C964_Capstone/README.md

+# Food Price Prediction Software as part of Computer Science Capstone

 This software was created with Python 3.10 using the PyCharm Community 2022.2 IDE Streamlit Version 1.12.0 to create and deploy the application.